MAPLE: Multi-Agent Adaptive Planning with Long-Term Memory for Table Reasoning: Experiments

 \subsection{Evaluating Agent Contributions}

 To assess the contribution of each agent in our framework, we conduct an ablation study using the LLaMA3.3-70B model on \wikitq.
 As shown in Table~\ref{tab:ablation}, we incrementally introduce agents into the \multiagent~ pipeline.
 Starting from a baseline that directly predicts answers without reasoning, we observe that adding the Solver agent alone leads to a substantial performance boost of +18.2 points, confirming the effectiveness of our ReAct-style multi-step reasoning.
 Incorporating the Checker further improves accuracy (+2.1), suggesting that verifying answer quality plays a crucial role in reducing erroneous outputs.
 Introducing the Reflector yields an additional significant gain (+5.2), highlighting the importance of iterative reflection and error correction.
 Finally, equipping the system with the Archiver enables long-term memory utilization, resulting in peak accuracy of 74.01.
-These findings demonstrate the complementary roles of all four agents and validate the cumulative benefit of \multiagent's modular design.